-For our staff to administer medication, a signed parent permission form must be filled out indicating the name of the child, date of birth, allergies, doctor's name and phone number, pharmacy phone number, name of medication, time when given, route of administrating, expiration date, start date, end date and reason for medication.
-For routine maintenance medications, this form must be completed each month.
-This form and all medication must be given to your child's teacher to securely store.
-All medications are dispensed by certified staff and recorded on the medication administration form.
+For our staff to administer medication, a parent permission form must be filled out indicating the name of the child, date of birth, allergies, doctor's name and phone number, pharmacy phone number, name of medication, time when given, route of administrating, expiration date, start date, end date and reason for medication.
+For maintenance medications, this form must be completed each month.
+This form and all medication must be given to your child's teacher for safe keeping.
+All medications are dispensed by certified staff and recorded on the medication form.
 The Y will make reasonable accommodations to meet the medication needs for children with disabilities.
-Additional information may be required to determine the necessary accommodation.
+Additional information may be required to determine the necessary accommodations.